 "I've never liked heights," her shaky voice told him.

-As soon as she felt the ladder rung under her foot, she started scrambling for a grip, "That's a girl," he encouraged.
+He was happy that as soon as she felt the ladder rung under her foot, she started scrambling for a grip.
+"That's a girl," he encouraged.
 A frightened little sob left her.
 "Shh Pet, you're safe.
 I'm not going to let you go."

 Now she had both feet on the ladder, all he had to do was get her hands to let go.
 "Hermione, put your arms around my neck."